-The model implementation flow chart shown in Figure 3 Figure 3 lays out the actions agents perform at every time step.
+The model implementation flow chart shown in Fig. 3 lays out the actions agents perform at every time step.
 First, household agents assess if they perceive flood as a threat.
 If they do, they appraise coping that leads to protection motivation behaviour.
 Second, if there is the intention to implement a measure, they implement the adaptation measure specified in the institutional table.
 Lastly, if there is a flood event at a given time step, the house layer is overlaid with a flood map corresponding to the event.
 Households check the flood depth at their property and assess the building and contents damages.
 Agents' attributes are updated if the actions change their states.
 This process is performed until the end of the simulation time.
-We will describe below how the actions - threat appraisal, coping appraisal, adaptation measure implementation, damages

-270 assessment and measures abandoning - are evaluated in the model.
+We will describe below how the actions - threat appraisal, coping appraisal, adaptation measure implementation, damages assessment and the abandoning of measures - are evaluated in the model.

-Action 1: threat appraisal
+4.1.1 Action 1: threat appraisal

-In the ABM, the factors that affect household agents perception of flood threat in Wilhelmsburg are their flood experience (FE), their reliance on public protection (R), mainly the ring of dykes, their perception of future climate change (CC) and their

-275 source of information (SoI).
-Household agents update the four factors every time step based on the following criteria:
+In the ABM, the factors that affect household agents perception of flood threat in Wilhelmsburg are their flood experience (FE), their reliance on public protection (R), mainly the ring of dykes, their perception of future climate change (CC) and their source of information (SoI).
+Household agents update the four factors every time step based on the following criteria.

-• FE is related to whether an agent lives in Wilhelmsburg when a flood event happens, and it has a binary value of Yes and No. The value of FE changes only after a flood event as given in Eq 1.
+FE is related to whether an agent lives in Wilhelmsburg when a flood event happens, and it has a binary value of yes and no. The value of FE changes only after a flood event as given in Eq.
+(1).
 We assume that the flood experience does not fade over time.

-$FE = \begin{cases} Yes, & if agent lives in Wilhelmsburg when flood occurs \\ No, & otherwise \end{cases} Eq 1$
+$$FE = \begin{cases} yes, & \text{if agent lives in Wilhelmsburg} \\ & \text{when flood occurs} \\ no, & \text{otherwise} \end{cases}$$ (1)